ChiriVulpes/soulus/README.md

 ![Filling a Soulbook 1](./preview/filling_soulbook_1.png)
 ![Filling a Soulbook 2](./preview/filling_soulbook_2.png)

 You can fill a soulbook by crafting it with any number of your chosen type of essence.
 By default all mob types only require 16 essence to reconstruct their soul.
 That's two crafts if you craft the soulbook with 8 essence each time.

+Late-game, Soulbooks can be filled easier by putting them into a [Composer Cell](#composer-cell-).

 ## Endersteel [🡅](#table-of-contents)

 1. Crush an iron ingot into iron dust.
 ![Iron Dust](./preview/iron_dust.png)